OscarJPrice/ANSI-Builder/readme.md

 - Compatibility with all terminal types is not guaranteed.

 ## Contribution
 Contributions to extend or improve this header file are welcome.
-Please adhere to the existing coding conventions and submit a pull request for review.
+So long as your code is legible, submit a pull request for review.